emilyantosch/shc_pr3_vl/SOL2/labs/lab2/main.typ

 #pagebreak()

-= Task 2: Student Grade Calculator
+= Task 2: Student Grade Calculator (Continuation of Lab 1, Task 4)

+== Preparation
+Before implementing the solution, you must:
+1. Design a class structure for the grade calculator system
+2. Create a UML class diagram showing:
+  - Class name (e.g., GradeCalculator)
+  - All methods with their parameters and return types
+  - Any necessary attributes/fields
+3. Transfer your implementation into this class structure
+4. Only after completing the UML diagram should you begin coding

+This preparation step ensures you think about the object-oriented design before writing code.

+== Task
+This task continues the grade management system from Lab 1, Task 4.
 Create a Java program that manages student grades using arrays and methods.
 This task will help you practice working with arrays, methods, and calculations.

 Write a program that:
 - Stores grades for 5 students in an array